 The region has a growing tourism economy, yet struggles to attract investment in other sectors.
 This is especially true outside the Asheville metro area as a high cost of living, lower incomes, and slow job growth hinder the more rural areas.
+While it is critical to ensure that the region remains a premier destination for recreation and tourism, emphasis placed on other target industries can attract and retain additional investment in our local communities.

-- 1. Strategy: Develop sector-based approaches for policy and program implementation. - 1.1 Coordinate data development to identify target sectors within the region. - 1.2 Identify economic benefit and needs of target industry sectors - 1.3 Target growth of emerging sectors and ancillary businesses within the region. - 1.4 Expand existing and develop additional venture capital opportunities in the region. - 1.5 Develop new data collection methods to develop well-connected valuechains

-- 2. Strategy: Promote regional collaboration for stronger networks between rural and urban areas. - 2.1 Strengthen and expand existing entrepreneurial support networks in rural areas. - 2.2 Promote business and entrepreneur learning opportunities. - 2.3 Collaborate with partners to improve urban-rural market connections. - 2.4 Facilitate development of a Foreign Trade Zone within the region.
+- 1. Strategy: Develop sector-based approaches for policy and program implementation. - 1.1 Coordinate data development to identify target sectors within the region. - 1.2 Identify economic benefit and needs of target industry sectors. - 1.3 Target growth of emerging sectors and ancillary businesses within the region. - 1.4 Identify new data collection methods to develop well-connected valuechains. - 2.
+Strategy: Promote regional collaboration for stronger networks between rural and urban areas. - 2.1 Strengthen and expand existing entrepreneurial support networks in rural areas.